10x10sw/OB8/ob8syxtool/README.md

 ## What This Script Does
 This Python script prints the program parameters for Oberheim OB-8 programs from system exclusive dumps created by the OB-8 firmware B5, as documented in the OB-8 service manual August 15, 1984.
+It will print the parameters as text or as a pretty HTML (see [ob8factory.html](../blob/main/ob8factory.html)).

 ## Why This Script
 I wanted to understand the OB-8 factory preset programs and document my own programs.
 I could not find another free way to do this.